prioritizr/prioritizr/docs/reference/solve.md

 - run_checks:

-  `logical` value indicating whether presolve checks should be run prior solving the problem.
+  `logical` value indicating if presolve checks should be run prior solving the problem.
 These checks are performed using the [`presolve_check()`](https://prioritizr.net/reference/presolve_check.md) function.
 Defaults to `TRUE`.
 Note that skipping these checks may